March 8, 2008

 principal benefits of silk-reeling energy in relation to the martial application

-this energy can operate as a revolving energy similar to a tire rebounding any
+of the art.
+This energy can operate as a revolving energy similar to a tire rebounding any

 incoming